Chandrika Prasad Jigyasu

-Chandrika Prasad 'Jigyasu' (1880s/1890s—1974) was an Indian anti-caste intellectual, Hindi-language writer, and publisher of Dalit literature.
+Chandrika Prasad 'Jigyasu' (1880s/1890s–1974) was an Indian anti-caste intellectual, Hindi-language writer, and publisher of Dalit literature.

 Early life

-Jigyasu was born in Lucknow, in a relatively prosperous low-caste family, belonging to the Kalwar caste.
+Jigyasu was born in Lucknow, in a relatively prosperous family belonging to the Kalwar caste.
 He was born sometime in the late 19th century: his biography by Angney Lal states his year of birth as 1889; anthropologist Maren Bellwinkel-Schempp states it to be 1885, and Sarah Beth Wilkerson (Hunt) states it to be 1899.

 His father Jiya Lal or Jijalal was well-educated and was the headmaster at the American Mission School.
-Jigyasu studied English and Sanskrit at school, and also began to learn Farsi.
+Jigyasu studied English and Sanskrit at school, and also began to learn Persian.
 However, he could not complete education beyond Class 10, after his father died when he was 11 years old.

 As a young adult, Jigyasu came under the influence of the Hindu reform movement Arya Samaj.
 He adopted the pen name Jigyasu ("one who is curious" or "one who enquires").

 At the age of 16, he wrote his first book, on Maharana Pratap, which was published by the Arya Pustakalay from Bareilly.
 He worked on a translation of the Bhagavad Gita from Urdu into Hindi with commentary by Swami Ramatirtha.
-Later, he worked as a translator and a proof-reader for severa well-established Hindi journals (such as Madhuri) and publishing houses (such as Ganga Pustak Mala) in Lucknow.
+Later, he worked as a translator and a proof-reader for several well-established Hindi journals (such as Madhuri) and publishing houses (such as Ganga Pustak Mala) in Lucknow.